Where to Stay in Chiang Mai

 "This hotel has an excellent location, right across from Wat Chai Mongkhon, wi"

-- ✓ Best coffee shops in Northern Thailand
+- ✓ The densest concentration of specialty coffee shops and independent restaurants in northern Thailand

 "This hotel is in the absolute best location!
 Nimman One is right downstairs, and…"